brando90/brandomiranda/_posts/2020-10-18-mindfulness-as-a-cure-for-anxiety.md

 I've been working this past year as the graduate advisor for [LCS (Latinxs in Computer Science)](http://latinoscs.web.illinois.edu/) at [UIUC](https://illinois.edu/).
-The main project I've been leading with LCS is the Professional development & wellness colloquium.
+The main project I've been leading with LCS the Professional development & wellness colloquium.
 It is aimed at improving students' general career and personal life.
-I believe that career development is strongly correlated with one's personal well-being.
+I believe that career development and well-being are strongly interrelated.

 We had the honor to have as a speaker neuroscientist [Professor Judson Brewer](https://drjud.com/) from Brown Univeristy and share us his ground breaking research on mindfulness as a tool for